binhchay1/cloudarcane/wp-content/plugins/mashsharer/readme.txt

 = 3.7.4 =
 * New: Supports up to WordPress 5.4
-* Fix: Share count not collected for all pages on large sites with huge traffic if caching plugins are used
+* Fix: Social share count not collected for all pages on large sites with huge traffic if caching plugins are used

 = 3.7.3 =
 * New: Support for WhatsApp web.
 Social network add-on needed https://mashshare.net/downloads/mashshare-social-networks-addon/